stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

 Anna wants to deploy a LimitRange resource to certain namespaces.

-First Anna asks Bill, the cluster admin, to creates her a template with parameters for LimitRange:
+First Anna asks Bill, the cluster admin, to create template with parameters for LimitRange for her:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1